 Special Collections is open to all researchers within and outside the University.
-All researchers must produce proper identification (for UL Lafayette community, their Cajun Card; for outside community, a picture ID such as a driver’s license or passport) and complete or have on file a current registration form, which is provided by Special Collections staff.
+All researchers must produce proper identification (for the University community, their Cajun Card; for outside community, a picture ID such as a driver’s license or passport) and complete or have on file a current registration form, which is provided by Special Collections staff.
 When requesting archival materials, a request form needs to be filled out for each individual collection.

 Staff and Services

 Special Collections acquires materials related to the Acadiana region and south and southwest Louisiana.
-On rare occasions, Special Collections will acquire non-Louisiana documents that either are related to Acadiana or complement the current collections.
+On rare occasions, Special Collections will acquire non-Louisiana documents that either is related to Acadiana or complement the current collections.

 For all donations, donors need to complete and sign a Deed of Gift.
-Within this agreement, physical property rights and legal title of donated materials are assigned/transferred to Special Collections and Edith Garland Dupré Library, University of Louisiana at Lafayette.
-It is the intent of Special Collections to make the materials available for research on an unrestricted basis and donors have the option to allow materials to be digitized for preservation purposes and/or inclusion on the University’s institutional repository and the Louisiana Digital Library.
+Within this agreement, physical property rights and legal title of donated materials are assigned/transferred to Special Collections and Edith Garland Dupré Library, the University of Louisiana at Lafayette.
+It is the intent of Special Collections to make the materials available for research on an unrestricted basis and donors have the option to allow materials to be digitized for preservation purposes and/or inclusion on the University’s Institutional Repository (IR) and the Louisiana Digital Library.
 Donors may also set limiting conditions on donations and can choose how copyright is transferred.
 For materials transferred from outside departments and/or institutions, the person conducting the transfer must complete a Transfer Agreement form.
 All Deeds of Gift and Transfer Agreements are signed by the Head of Special Collections and the donor/transfer representative.

 Special Collections may decline certain gifts if they duplicate already-held materials, if their condition would require extensive preservation, or if they fall outside the scope of its collections.